-Disclosure Quantity Units Total amount of monetary fines for non-compliance with - Ph0.00 environmental laws and/or regulations No. of non-monetary sanctions for non-compliance with - # environmental laws and/or regulations No. of cases resolved through dispute resolution mechanism - # impact under this category as of this reporting period. ·····, ···· Which stakeholders are affected?
-Management Approach The Company has no material risk(s) identified under this category as of this reporting period Which stakeholders are affected?
-Management Approach The Company has no material opportunity(ies) identified under this category as of this
+Disclosure Quantity Units Total amount of monetary fines for non-compliance with - Ph0.00 environmental laws and/or regulations No. of non-monetary sanctions for non-compliance with - # environmental laws and/or regulations No. of cases resolved through dispute resolution mechanism - # affected?
+The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Identified?
+Which stakeholders are affected?
+Management Approach arrecteur